raspberrypilearning/python-web-server-with-flask/README.md

 ## What you will learn

 - How to set up a Flask web application
-- Understanding how Flask runs
+- Understand how Flask runs
 - How to add new views
 - How to add templates a view
 - Adding dynamic content to a view